 DV8 Physical Theatre’s piece on free expression highlighted the One Law for All campaign and the work of Maryam Namazie.

 Passion for Freedom

 2012 marked the fourth year of our Passion for Freedom art competition and festival, which was a huge success.
 We received a record number of entries from artists from all over the world, and censored works were shown at our festival in November for the first time.
 A private viewing held at Unit 24 Gallery in south London had the highest attendance yet and artworks were judged by Francisco Loranjo and Nick Cohen.
 The event was attended by Robb Leech whose documentary ‘My Brother the Islamist’ was given a special freedom award.

 Other Events and Activities

-In July, Anne Marie Waters and Maryam Namazie met with the now former chair of the Equality and Human Rights Commission Trevor Philips.
+In July, Maryam Namazie met with the now former chair of the Equality and Human Rights Commission Trevor Philips.
 We also protested against the International Olympic Committee’s failure to implement its own obligations to adhere to the equality principles contained within the Olympic Charter.
 Our concerns included the banning of female athletes by some nations and the inclusion of veiled women from others.
 Further details on this can be found here .
 They also spoke at several events in the UK and abroad to highlight the discrimination, homophobia and misogyny inherent in sharia law, and have successfully built support for our campaign.
 Details of the year’s engagements can be found here.